South Park Township, Pennsylvania: Climate

 South Park falls in the humid continental zone (Köppen Dfa/Dfb).
 It features four distinct seasons, with precipitation somewhat evenly spread throughout the year.
 Summers are hot and humid (with occasional heat waves), while winters are cold and snowy.
 Fall and spring are mild to warm.

 The warmest month of the year in South Park, as in most of the northern hemisphere, is July.
 The average high temperature is 81 F, with overnight low temperatures averaging 57 F. July is often humid, resulting in a considerable heat index.
 The coldest month of the year is January, when the average high temperature is 30 F. Overnight low temperatures average 18 F. The highest temperature ever recorded in South Park was 101 F, on July 16, 1988, and the coldest temperature ever recorded was -23 F, on January 19, 1994.

 Due to its position on the windward side of the Allegheny Mountains, South Park Township receives heavier precipitation than cities located farther to the west, and many days are subject to overcast skies, with 153 days of the year with some precipitation and only 2024 sunshine hours per year.
 Precipitation is greatest in May, due to frequent thunderstorms and more organized low pressure systems which track up the eastern coast of the United States.
 On average, 4.04 in of precipitation falls during this month.
 The driest month of the year is October, when 2.35 in.
 Annual precipitation is around 37.9 in, while annual snowfall is 40.3 in.

 South Park has been hit with extreme weather.
 The Blizzard of 1993 dumped 23 in of snow in under 24 hours.
 A blizzard in February 2010 dumped nearly two feet of snow in less than 24 hours, and nearly 4 feet in the following week.
 In September 2004, the remnants of Hurricane Ivan brought gusty winds and dropped nearly 6 in of rain in 12 hours.

 Neighborhoods

 South Park can be broken down into the six different neighborhoods.
 The neighborhoods are grouped primarily by the small towns throughout the township and the time era which the plans of homes were built.

 Broughton

 Broughton borders Curry and extends further down Brownsville Road.
 Most of Broughton is residential with a few businesses, gas stations, and eateries along Brownsville Road.

-Legendary Irwin Basketball player (and all-time leading scorer) Lloyd Simpson resided in Broughton.